banner image

 If you live outside of those areas or simply prefer virtual appointments, online groups are widely available (as an online therapist, I love the accessibility of virtual sessions!)

-7. Make yourself (or your partner) a self-care kit
+7. Make yourself (or your partner) a care-kit

-Include clay, playdough, coloring books, books for reading, essential oils, lotion, a face mask, tea, bubble bath mix, peppermints, a journal – whatever you like!
+Include clay, playdough, coloring books, books for reading, essential oils, lotion, a face mask, tea, bubble bath mix, peppermints, a journal, etc.

-Keep this kit nearby when you’re overwhelmed and in need of an easy stress-reduction activity.
+Keep this kit nearby when overwhelmed and in need of an easy stress-reduction activity.

 white kitten peeking over a basket. create a self-care kit for managing stress perinatal and postpartum depression anxiety PTSD online counseling appointments